House Buying Process FAQs

 Is there a waiting list for each plot / development?

-You can also sign up for automatic updates by either SMS or email by registering your details on our website or with the Development Sales Manager on your development of interest.
+You can also sign up for automatic updates by either push notification from the My Miller Home app, SMS or email by registering your details on our website or app, or by calling our sales team at your development of interest.

-What documentation do I need to bring with me to make a reservation
+What documentation do I need to provide to make a reservation

-If you do not have a valid passport or photo driving licence, you will need to bring:
+If you do not have a valid passport or photo driving licence please speak to your Development Sales Manager who can advise you on alternatives.

 What is the earliest date you can reserve a property?

 The earliest date you can reserve a property is when it is first released for sale.
-The on site Development Sales Manager can keep you informed of plot release dates.
+Our sales team can keep you informed of plot release dates.

 What security packages are available?

 The security packages vary on each development, details of these will be in your development sales brochure.
-Please ask your on-site Development Sales Manager for further information on burglar alarms etc.
+Please ask our sales team for further information on burglar alarms etc.

 When should I insure my new home?